HoNamDuong/.dotfiles/README.md

   - [Conky](https://github.com/brndnmtthws/conky) - Light-weight system monitor for X, that displays any kind of information on your desktop.
   - [nitrogen](https://github.com/l3ib/nitrogen) - Background browser and setter for X windows.
   - [VLC media player](https://www.videolan.org/vlc/) - VLC is a free and open source cross-platform multimedia player and framework.
-  - [Feh](https://feh.finalrewind.org/) - A fast and light image viewer.
+  - [Viewnior](https://siyanpanayotov.com/project/viewnior) - Fast and elegant image viewer.
   - [Nemo](https://github.com/linuxmint/nemo) - Nemo is the file manager.
   - [Thunderbird](https://www.thunderbird.net/) - Thunderbird is a free email application that's easy to set up and customize - and it's loaded with great features.
 - CLI